davidmvermillion/riceorientation/README.md

 # Rice Orientation

 ## Background
 Imagine that you handle a rice processing plant and you want to predict how efficiently rice will pass through various processing steps.
 Based on their size, orientation may not matter.
 For the sake of argument, let's assume that more grains oriented in the direction of travel implies that more grains will pass through the processing step in a given amount of time.
 This was the portfolio project I chose for my _Foundations of Artificial Intelligence_ course in my [master's program](https://csuglobal.edu/academic-programs/graduate-degrees/masters-science-degree-artificial-intelligence-machine-learning).
 As a proof-of-concept, this program focuses on individual rice grains, rather than rice as an aggregate.
-Watch the video below for a visual walkthrough of the code.
+Watch the video below by clicking the thumbnail for a visual walkthrough of the code.

 [![YouTube Overview](http://img.youtube.com/vi/bubHMERXhPw/0.jpg)](https://youtu.be/bubHMERXhPw)